toby5001/ADL-Parameter-Parser/README.md

 kwargs={'script_callback':"print('Click!')",'tags':{'script_callback_language':'python'} } ]] */
 ```
 ### Metadata
-There are also a few settings which you might want to define for your entire script, including the ability to disable the enhanced parser alltogether (disableall).
+There are also a few settings which you might want to define for your entire script, including the ability to disable the enhanced parser altogether (disableall).
 This is useful for seeing how the parameters will be created if you don't have the script installed.
 By default, the parser will not modify parameters that already exist, but this can be changed with the replaceall setting.
 NOTE: Replace does not effect folders, as updating their position and dependencies is a headache I didn't feel was necessary.
 ```
 // Try changing the disableall setting to see the difference!
 // adlMeta[[ disableall=1, replaceall=1 ]]